In this section

 To ensure everyone is able to take part and enjoy the session we ask that attendee’s follow this code of conduct at all times.

 Yes absolutely!
 We know that being a teenager can be difficult at the best of times, let alone when living with a brain tumour diagnosis.
-That’s why we are running these events- they will be fun and relaxed.
+That’s why we are running these events – they will be fun and relaxed.

 At The Brain Tumour Charity we are committed to ensuring the safety and promoting the welfare of all the children and young people we support.
 Please follow this link to read more about our Charities Safeguarding Policy.
-All staff members and our Young Ambassadors have been DBS checked (Disclosure and Barring service, formerly known as Criminal Record Bureau or CRB).
-We also ask for the details of an emergency contact.
+All our staff members and Young Ambassadors have had DBS checks

 Absolutely.
 This event is for all teenagers who have been personally affected by their own brain tumour diagnosis.
 This includes those who are in active treatment and beyond.